-End of the Year: We look back at how Spätlese fared in 2015 and share our list of highlights from the vintage.
+We look back at Spätlese in the 2016 vintage and share our list of not-to-be-missed vintage highlights.

-So while Spätlese wines proved hugely successful in 2015, it is crucial to have a close look at the tasting notes to make sure that one gets wines in the desired style.
-But this little effort and discipline is well worth it: The best Spätlese are simply stunning!
+It is therefore critical to have a good look at our tasting notes to make sure that one gets wines along the stylistic direction expected.
+This little effort and discipline is well-worth it: The best Spätlese are simply stunning!

 You are a subscriber and miss these Issue?
 Simply send us a request by email and we will be happy to send you a copy.

 You are not yet a subscriber and wish to get these Issue?
 Subscribe free of charge by registering yourself here below and ask us for a copy by email.

 © Text by Mosel Fine Wines "The Independent Review of Mosel Riesling ... and beyond!"

 Disclaimer: Mosel Fine Wines is an independent publication and has no commercial relationship with any Estate, association or organization featured in this article.